 Cons: This toddler reins backpack may be hard to wash, as with stuffed animals in general.
 The rein is quite short and may not be ideal for very young children in terms of height difference.

-Best Wrist Strap/Rein
+Best Wrist Strap/Rein for toddler safety

 Our Top Pick: Blisstime Anti Lost Wrist Link Safety Wrist Link